Bayesian inference for partial orders from random linear extensions: power relations from 12th Century Royal Acta: Properties of priors

 so \eq~\ref{eq:z-to-h-mapping} is the same as

 Write $\ell^{(t)}=(\ell^{(t,k)})_{k=1}^K$ for the $K$ total orders and write $\ell^{(t)}=\ell(Z^{(t)})$ to show that $\ell^{(t)}$ is determined from $Z^{(t)}$.

-We next show {\it (3) for any partial order time-series $h$ there is a set of latent variable time-series $Z$ each realising $h$.
-The set has non-zero measure.} We realise any particular time-series $h\in \H_{[A,B]}$ if we realise $Z$ such that $h(Z)=h$, so we realise $h$ if we realise a sequence of $Z^{(t)}$-matrices with column rank orders $\ell^{(t)}=\ell(Z^{(t)})$ that intersect to give $h^{(t)}$.
+We next show {\it (3) for any partial-order time series $h$ there is a set of latent-variable time series $Z$ each realising $h$.
+The set has non-zero measure.} We realise any particular time series $h\in \H_{[A,B]}$ if we realise $Z$ such that $h(Z)=h$, so we realise $h$ if we realise a sequence of $Z^{(t)}$-matrices with column rank orders $\ell^{(t)}=\ell(Z^{(t)})$ that intersect to give $h^{(t)}$.
 Since $\dim(h^{(t)})\le K$ we know that such a sequence of rank orders exists, so we get $h$ with positive prior probability if the probability to realise such a $Z$ is positive.

 The prior for $Z$ is given in terms of a continuous mixture (over $\rho$ and $\theta$) of multivariate normal $U$ and $\beta$ prior densities.
 It has a density with respect to Lebesgue measure on the space